-At-risk limitation for individuals and closely held

-corporations - The basis of property may be limited if you borrowed against the property and are protected against loss, or if you borrowed money from a person who has other than a creditor interest in the property.
+At-risk limitation for individuals and closely held corporations - The basis of property may be limited if you borrowed against the property and are protected against loss, or if you borrowed money from a person who has other than a creditor interest in the property.
 See IRC section 42(k).

 Line 4 - If you disposed of a building or your entire interest therein during the tax year and it is reasonably expected that the building will continue to be operated as an eligible low-income building for the remainder of its compliance period, you may claim a credit based only on the number of days during the tax year for which you owned the building or an interest therein.
-Similarly, if you previously had no interest in the building, but you acquired the building or an interest therein during the tax year for which you only on the number of days during the tax year for which you previously had no interest in the building, but you acquired the building or an interest therein during the tax year, you may claim a credit based only on the number of days during the tax year for which you owned the building or an interest therein.
+Similarly, if you previously had no interest in the building, but you acquired the building or an interest therein during the tax year, you may claim a credit based only on the number of days during the tax year for which you owned the building or an interest therein.